Is It Safe for Dogs to Go for a Jog When It’s Hot Out?

 Signs of Overheating in Dogs

-It’s important to be aware of the warning signs that your dog may be overheating.
+It’s crucial to be aware of the warning signs that your dog may be overheating.
 Early detection can prevent more severe health issues.
 Look out for the following symptoms:

 - Excessive panting or difficulty breathing.